 |Caution||If any other underlying verifications fail, but they don't necessarily point to a fraudulent document (for example, the name provided by the applicant doesn't match the one on the document).|

-value in the Document report in our API
+sub_result value in the Document report in our API reference documentation.

-Note: The following diagram illustrates the options available in API v2 and v3.
+Note: The following diagram illustrates the options available in v2 and v3 of the Onfido API.

-The following diagram shows the reasons which can lead to specific sub-breakdowns and therefore sub-results other than 'Clear' in API v2 and v3:
+The following diagram shows the reasons which can lead to specific sub-breakdowns and therefore sub-results other than clear in v2 and v3 of the Onfido API:

-You may find our guide on "suggested client actions" for the Document report useful.
+For how to proceed with an applicant based on the various results, you may find our guide on suggested client actions for the Document report useful.

 |Age validation||Minimum accepted age||Asserts whether the age calculated from the document's date of birth data point is greater than or equal the minimum accepted age set at account level.
 The default minimum age is 16 years old but you can request to have this changed.|